nus-cs2103-AY2021S1/tp/docs/team/ureshiiying.md

    Tracker GUI.
   * Justification: This feature allows the user to view the full list of sales recorded.
 It also informs the user which is the drink with the most sales by giving the user a sorted view of the list.
+   * Highlights: Intially, this was two separate features, one for listing in no order and one for listing in a sorted order.
+However, since tCheck already has a GUI to display the lists, users may not see the meaning behind having two features that perform similar listing functions.
+Thus, the two had been merged into one.

 * **New Feature**: Implemented the Sales Tracker GUI
   * What it does: Allows the user to see a list of all drink items and their respective sales recorded, in a